dmydud/movie-database-analysis/README.md

 # Movie Database Analysis

-This project aims to analyze the MovieLens dataset using PostgreSQL database for data storage and analysis.
-The dataset contains 5-star ratings and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
-It includes 100,000 ratings and 3,600 tag applications across 9,000 movies, created by 600 users between January 09, 1995, and September 24, 2018.
+This project aims to analyze the MovieLens dataset (ml-25m) using PostgreSQL database for data storage and analysis.
+The dataset describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
+It contains 25,000,095 ratings and 1,093,360 tag applications across 62,423 movies.
+These data were created by 162,541 users between January 09, 1995, and November 21, 2019.

 ## Table of Contents
 - [SQL Query Showcase](#sql-query-showcase)